 Los Angeles, CA

 Surprised to find LA on a list of the best cities for outdoor adventures?
 Although this sprawling metropolis seems urban to the core, it is crisscrossed by biking trails and greenways.
-Griffith Park— 4,210 acres of greenery inside the city limits—is famous for its hiking and biking trails, and in advance of the 2028 Olympics the city is stepping up its public transit projects to alleviate the infamous traffic issues.
-The Angeles National Forest is just outside of the city, where the Pacific Crest Trail crosses through the area and thousands of miles of hiking trails are waiting to be explored.
-The Santa Monica Mountains are also just an hour from the city but feel like another planet, with trails for hiking and biking as well as beaches to stroll and surf.
+Griffith Park— 4,210 acres of greenery inside the city limits—is famous for its hiking and biking trails.
+In advance of the 2028 Olympics, the city is stepping up its public transit projects to alleviate the infamous traffic issues.
+The Angeles National Forest is just outside of the city, where the Pacific Crest Trail crosses through.
+Thousands of miles of hiking trails are waiting to be explored.
+The Santa Monica Mountains are also just an hour from the city but feel like another planet.
+There are trails for hiking and biking as well as beaches to stroll and surf.

 The true multi-sport enthusiast’s mecca, Denver is unequivocally one of the best cities for outdoor activities in the country.
 Load up your gear on the back of your bike and ride across town to fish the South Platte River, which flows through the city.
-Then, head to the Chatfield Reservoir where you can camp for the night, or rent a kayak and explore the lake before you ride back into the city.
+Then, head to the Chatfield Reservoir.
+You can camp for the night, or rent a kayak and explore the lake before you ride back into the city.
 Runners can get their fix of trail running with an endless number of options in the area, or run the yearly Colfax Marathon — the city’s only 26.2.
-Just north of the city is Rocky Mountain National Park and Estes Park, where winter enthusiasts can get their skiing in and backpackers can endlessly wander the jagged peaks.
+Just north of the city is Rocky Mountain National Park and Estes Park.
+This is where winter enthusiasts can get their skiing in and backpackers can endlessly wander the jagged peaks.
 Summer or winter, there is always something to do outside!

 Pack up your tents, your bikes, and your fishing gear.
 We’ll help you move to one of the best cities for your outdoor lifestyle!